apache/spark/docs/security.md

 [Apache Commons Crypto](https://commons.apache.org/proper/commons-crypto/) library, and Spark's configuration system allows access to that library's configuration for advanced users.

+This legacy protocol has two mutually incompatible versions.
+Version 1 omits applying key derivation function (KDF) to the key exchange protocol's output, while version 2 applies a KDF to ensure that the derived session key is uniformly distributed.
+Version 1 is default for backward compatibility.
+It is **recommended to use version 2** for better security properties.
+The version can be configured by setting `spark.network.crypto.authEngineVersion` to 1 or 2 respectively.

 There is also support for SASL-based encryption, although it should be considered deprecated.
 It is still required when talking to shuffle services from Spark versions older than 2.2.0.